JoshMagnotta/iOSTaskManager/readme.md

 - [x] As a user, I want to set due dates for tasks, so I can keep track of when things need to be done by
 - [x] As a user, I want to be able to view all tasks in a list view, so I can look at my upcoming assignments in a list
 - [x] As a user, I want to be able to filter tasks by category in a list view, so I can look at my upcoming tasks per category in a list
+- [x] As a developer, I want to enable data persistance by using user defaults so that the user can have persistant data
+- [x] As a user, I want to be able to create and login to my account via an API so that I can store data in a database

+**Optional Nice-to-have Stories**

 - [ ] As a user, I want to be able to view all tasks in a calendar view, so I can look at my upcoming assignments in a calendar
 - [ ] As a user, I want to be able to filter tasks by category in a calendar view, so I can look at my upcoming tasks per category in a calendar
-- [x] As a developer, I want to enable data persistance by using user defaults so that the user can have persistant data

-**Optional Nice-to-have Stories**

 - [ ] As a developer, I want to enable push notifications so that users can be informed without opening the app
 - [ ] As a developer, I want to enable data persistance across devices by using a database to store data
-- [ ] As a developer, I want to enable account creation that can be logged into the same account from multiple devices
+- [x] As a developer, I want to enable account creation that can be logged into the same account from multiple devices
 - [ ] As a user, I want to change settings such as how often to be notified, so that I can be in control of notifications
 - [ ] As a user, I want to be able to change account details, so I can reset my password or change my email when necessary